Rajasthan Government Plans Committee to View Padmavati

 "What has to done after that...
 Do we have to talk to the filmmaker...
 It will only be decided after watching the film.
 Moreover, what we can do on our level will also be decided after the committee watches the film," Kataria said.

-Padmavati, which attempts to tell the tale of the valour of Rajputs with the backdrop of the 1303 siege of Chittorgarh, is scheduled to release on December 1.
+Padmavati, which attempts to tell the tale of the valor of Rajputs with the backdrop of the 1303 siege of Chittorgarh, is scheduled to release on December 1.

-Still, organisations like Shri Rajput Karni Sena and Sarv Brahmin Mahasabha to go up in arms against the release of the movie, while BJP leaders have been making statements and appeals to stop its release.
+Still, organizations like Shri Rajput Karni Sena and Sarv Brahmin Mahasabha to go up in arms against the release of the movie, while BJP leaders have been making statements and appeal to stop its release.

 "They are trying to defame Padmavati by distorting historical facts.
 It is not acceptable," an activist of Karni Sena said.